 Ashoka is an international non-profit organisation with the vision to create a world where everyone is a changemaker.
 Over the past 40 years, Ashoka has devoted its energy to discover and support the most innovative entrepreneurial solutions to tackle social and environmental challenges.
 Nowadays, Ashoka counts over 3800 Fellows in over 93 countries.
 In addition to selecting and supporting the so-called Ashoka Fellows, the organisation attempts to amplify the impact of their solutions and to deepen the co-creation of new solutions by promoting collaboration between social entrepreneurs, companies, and the public authority.

-3cea is a non-profit, independent energy agency working primarily in Carlow, Kilkenny and Wexford.
-3cea is leading the national fight against climate change.
+The South East Energy Agency is a non-profit, independent energy agency working primarily in Carlow, Kilkenny, Wexford, and Waterford.
+The South East Energy Agency is leading the national fight against climate change.
 EU countries have agreed on a new 2030 Framework for climate and energy, including EU-wide targets and policy objectives for the period between 2020 and 2030.
-These targets aim to help us to achieve a more competitive, secure and sustainable energy system and to meet our long-term 2050 greenhouse gas reductions target.
-3cea is committed to helping to achieve these challenging targets in Ireland ensuring that all citizens in the region will have simplified access to supports to deep retrofit their homes (grants, advice, finance).
+These targets aim to help us to achieve a more competitive, secure, and sustainable energy system and to meet our long-term 2050 greenhouse gas reductions target.
+The South East Energy Agency is committed to helping to achieve these challenging targets in Ireland ensuring that all citizens in the region will have simplified access to support to deep retrofit their homes (grants, advice, finance).

 Cyprus Energy Agency (CEA) - Cyprus